- CoB Home

 engage in other activities proposed and approved by the council.

-The council consists of high-level executives, selected for their exceptional stature in the business community and their commitment to JMU.
+The board consists of high-level executives, selected for their exceptional stature in the business community and their commitment to JMU.
 The group meets twice each year, fall and spring.
-A number of JMU faculty and staff members work with the executives in council functions.
+A number of JMU faculty and staff members work with the executives in board functions.

 The contributions provided by this talented group of business leaders have been crucial to the development of the College of Business.
-The council has played a significant role in formulating the college's strategic plans.
-Council members took the leadership role in planning, conducting and successfully implementing the College of Business Corporate Recruiters Chamber.
-The council has also supported faculty development through financial support of summer research grants and faculty excellence awards.
+The board has played a significant role in formulating the college's strategic plans.
+Board members took the leadership role in planning, conducting and successfully implementing the College of Business Corporate Recruiters Chamber.
+The board has also supported faculty development through financial support of summer research grants and faculty excellence awards.